parisni/mimic-omop-guidelines/03-result.rst

 ===================

 We provided many derived values.
 Community is welcome to improve it
+- From noteevents : weight, heigth, LVEF
-- F/P, corrected Ca / K, BMI
+- From measurement : SOFA, IGSII, F/P, corrected Ca / K, BMI, corrected osmolarity
-- Note_NLP with section splitting.
-The algorythm is freely accessible here
-- SOFA, SAPSII

 others
 ######

-- estimation of number of work hours
+- estimation of number of work hours : Data transformation was done by 2 developers and praticians in 500 hours
 - ethnicity_concept_id : only two strange concept_name hispanic or non_hispanic
 - size of MIMIC OMOP, row number for the bigest relation (measurement)
 - chartevents and lavents provide many number field as a string which is not handy for statistical analyse.
 We provide a standard and easy improval by the community model to extract numerical value from string